-This is updated regularly – do come back soon – and any suggestions welcome!
+This page is updated regularly – do come back soon – and any suggestions welcome!

 Brilliant site for finding high quality images of historic maps.
-Hover over the search results on the right to see if the map covers the are area you’re interested in.
+Zoom in to the area you’re interested in and hover over the search results on the right to see the covered by each map

 Search London Metropolitan Archives historical image collections

-Kelly’s London Suburban Driectory, 1901 – details of all the businesses and well-to-do people in the area.
-Search by street name, if known (omit St. or Rd. or it will find thousands!).
+Kelly’s London Suburban Directories, such as this one for 1899, give details of all the businesses and well-to-do people in the area.
+Search by street name, if known (omit St. / Rd. etc or it will find thousands!).
 Works best in Firefox

 Showing the bombs which fell on the park area during the London Blitz, 1940/1

-Blog covering the whole of London – this page contains info on the wharves at the western end of the park, based on map information
+Blogs about the whole of London – this page covers Earl’s Sluice and the wharves at the western end of the park, based on map information

 Some fine views of the park and people, circa 1984